-Common Whitening Ingredients
+Common Whitening Toothpaste Ingredients

 Because hydrogen peroxide is so good at whitening your teeth, it is true that higher concentrations can speed up the whitening process.
-But for safety reasons, high percentages of hydrogen peroxide are only used during in-office teeth whitening procedures done by your dentist.
+But for safety reasons, higher percentages of hydrogen peroxide are only used during in-office teeth whitening procedures administered by your dentist.
 During professional whitening procedures, the level of hydrogen peroxide can be as high as 25% to 40%, which is far more than what is considered a safe amount for at-home use.

 Why Use Whitening Toothpaste

-Is it Safe?
+Is Whitening Toothpaste Safe?

 When used properly and as directed by the manufacturer’s instructions, both hydrogen peroxide and carbamide peroxide based tooth whitening is safe and effective.
 Always read the manufacturer’s label to be aware of any risks and call your dentist if you experience any adverse side effects.